on all US orders over $60

-My personal chef Teresa is a whiz at creating healthy holiday recipe favorites.
 If you want to indulge in a little holiday libation without sabotaging your weight loss efforts, a good choice would be a small amount of gluten free vodka.
 If you are at a party you can easily order vodka with a twist of lime or a splash of cranberry juice, but if you are the party host, you can wow your guests with this delicious spritzer.

 My favorite gluten free brands of vodka that I like to have on hand at holiday parties are:

 1 to 2 Tablespoons of organic frozen berries of your choice